mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 - *When questioned:* "You want truth?
 Truth is dangerous.
 Sure you can handle it?"*

 ### Notes for DMs
-- Shadows is designed as morally complex NPC - victim seeking justice/revenge
+- Shadows is designed as morally complex NPC—victim seeking justice/vindication
-- He's the "fallen noble turned assassin" archetype
+- He's the "fallen noble turned avenger" archetype with legitimate grievances
 - Can serve as quest-giver, ally, antagonist, or tragic figure
 - His secrets provide major political intrigue hooks for levels 10-18
-- Works for campaigns exploring justice vs. revenge themes
+- Works for campaigns exploring justice vs. catastrophe themes
 - The dying timeline adds urgency to his plots
+- His connection to the World-Splitter Components ties him to cosmic-level threats
 - Perfect for political intrigue and moral gray area campaigns
 - Can be sympathetic villain or antihero depending on party alignment
 - His relationship with the Lost Heir creates emotional stakes